Robert Ben Garant: Career

 Garant was a cast member on the 1993–1995 MTV sketch comedy series The State.
 In 2003, Garant, Thomas Lennon and Kerri Kenney-Silver, all members of The State, created the mockumentary show Reno 911!, which aired on Comedy Central; Garant appeared on the show as Deputy Travis Junior.

 Garant and Lennon are frequent writing partners, and have written several successful screenplays together, including the Night at the Museum films.
 Their films have earned over $1.4 billion in box office revenue alone.

 Garant and Lennon created and starred in a 2010 sitcom pilot for NBC called The Strip.
 However, it was not ordered as a series.
 Later in 2010, Garant and Lennon created a pilot for FX called USS Alabama, a sci-fi/comedy set a thousand years in the future, aboard a United Nations peacekeeping spaceship, the U.S.S.
 Alabama.
 This pilot was not picked up either.

 In 2011, Garant and Lennon released a book about their careers called Writing Movies for Fun and Profit: How We Made a Billion Dollars at The Box Office and You Can Too!

 In 2020, Garant reprised his role as Deputy Travis Junior in the seventh season of Reno 911! which aired on Quibi.
 He also appeared in the 2021 Paramount+ movie, Reno 911!
 The Hunt for QAnon.
 The eighth season of the series, now titled Reno 911!
 Defunded, premiered on The Roku Channel in February 2022.

-Personal life

-Garant currently resides in Los Angeles, California.
-He is married to actress Cathy Shim, and they have two children.